uyuni-project/uyuni-rfc/accepted/00061-hub-users.md

 # Next steps
 [Next steps]: #next-steps
+ - add an execution module to call a generic XMLRPC call, to make it possible to cover (potentially) any other area outside of this RFC
  - lift Limitations by adding new functionality to introduce UIs/APIs to centrally manage Users, Orgs, SystemGroups, permissions

 # Unresolved questions